What is a Dubai trade license?

 Freelancers, startups, SMEs, and international investors all need to get a license to legally launch a business in Dubai.
 The license also gives your company credibility in the eyes of partners, clients, and banks, both in the UAE and globally.

-Different types of trade licenses
+Classification and types of trade licenses

 Choosing between a free zone, mainland, or offshore license is one of the most important steps in getting a trade license in Dubai.
 Each option offers different benefits depending on your business goals, target markets, and operational needs.